 Cochineal has had a long history in Australia.
 The original cochineal insects, and the first prickly pear plants, were brought to Australia with Captain Arthur in the First Fleet, to start a cochineal (red) dye industry.
 Please see Prickly Pear History for more information on the origins of cochineal in Australia.

 There are four main species of cochineal insects (and one mealy bug) of importance in the biological control of the main prickly pear (cactus) species found in Australia.
-The four species of cochineal insects look exactly the same, but they’re not.
-They will only survive on their own, specific host plant!
+The four species of cochineal insects look the same, but they’re not.
+And, very importantly, they will only survive on their own, specific host plant!

 This table, below, (courtesy Dr JH Hosking, Tamworth NSW) shows which species of cochineal feeds on which species of prickly pear / cactus: